rampal-punia/data-science-toolkit/concepts/ai.md

 50. **Probabilistic Graphical Models**: Models that use graphs to represent and reason about uncertainties in complex systems, often used in decision-making processes.

 51. **Hierarchical Learning**: A type of learning that structures knowledge in a hierarchy, allowing AI systems to build more complex concepts from simpler ones.

-This list covers essential concepts and terminologies in artificial intelligence that are fundamental for understanding and applying AI techniques in various domains.